varen1994/Smaller-Table-View-Data-Source/README.md

 ## Requirements for the implementation

+### Cell Size
+Each cell inside the table should be given a automatic height  by settings the constraints .

 ### BaseListingViewModel

 This base class contains the section header and section footer height and views.